-The European Pain Federation supports the aims of IASP — to promote research, education, and the clinical management of pain.
+EFIC supports the mission of IASP — to promote research, education, and the clinical management of pain.

-The European Pain Federation focuses primarily on the three activities of education, research, and advocacy, with the aim of improving pain management and pain research.
+EFIC focuses primarily on the three activities of education, research, and advocacy, with the aim of improving pain management and pain research.

-In regard to education, the European Pain Federation organizes Pain Schools that bring together leading educators to provide study programs across Europe.
-The European Pain Federation has also developed curricula for medical schools and on pain medicine and pain physiotherapy, as well as accompanying examinations and qualifications.
-The Examination for the European Diploma in Pain Medicine (EDPM) was launched in 2017.
-The Examination for the European Diploma in Pain Physiotherapy (EDPP) examinations take place once a year.
+Regarding education, EFIC organizes Pain Schools that bring together leading educators to provide study programs across Europe.
+EFIC has developed curricula on pain medicine and pain physiotherapy and accompanying examinations.
+The European Diploma in Pain Medicine (EDPM) and the European Diploma in Pain Physiotherapy (EDPP) examinations take place once a year.
 Further exams are planned, covering the curricula on nursing and psychology.

-Concerning research, the European Pain Federation provides grants and fellowships for researchers.
-The European Pain Federation has also taken part in research consortia via programs funded by the European Commission, such as Horizon 2020 and the Innovative Medicines Initiative.
+Concerning research, EFIC assembles clinical task forces to develop clinical outputs such as guidelines and standards of care documents.
+EFIC has also taken part in research consortia via programs funded by the European Commission, such as Horizon Europe Programme and the Innovative Medicines Initiative.
 EFIC also offers grants and prizes to reward the pain research community.